natcap/invest.users-guide/source/en/habitat_risk_assessment.rst

 .. _hra-info-csv:

-Habitat & Stressor Information (CSV or Excel Table and GIS Data)
+Habitat & Stressor Information (CSV Table and GIS Data)
 ----------------------------------------------------------------
 This table instructs the model where to find the GIS data inputs for habitat and stressor layers.
 GIS data may be either raster or vector format.
 See the image below for an example.
 The following columns are required: